Hungarian–Romanian War: November 1918 – March 1919

-On 10 November 1918, Romania re-entered the war on the side of the Allied forces, with similar objectives to those of 1916.
+On 10 November 1918, less than 24 hrs. before the war's end, Romania re-entered the war on the side of the Allied forces, with similar objectives to those of 1916.
 King Ferdinand called for the mobilisation of the Romanian Army and ordered it to attack by crossing the Carpathian Mountains into Transylvania.
 The 1st Vânători and the 7th and 8th Infantry divisions, stationed in Moldavia, were the first units to be mobilised.
 The 8th was sent to Bukovina and the other two were sent to Transylvania.
 On 13 November, the 7th entered Transylvania at the Prisăcani River in the Eastern Carpathians.
 The 1st then entered Transylvania at Palanca, Bacău.

-On 1 December, the Union of Transylvania with Romania was officiated by the 1,228 elected representatives of the Romanian people of Transylvania, Banat, Crișana and Maramureș, who proclaimed the union with Romania.
+On 1 December, the desire of the Union of "Transylvania, Banat and the Hungarian Lands" with Romania was declared by the 1,228 elected representatives of the Romanian people of Transylvania, Banat, Crișana and Maramureș, who proclaimed the union with Romania.
 Later, the Transylvanian Saxons and Banat Swabians also supported the union.
 On 7 December, Brașov was occupied by the Romanian Army.
 Later that month, Romanian units reached the line of the Mureș River, a demarcation line that had been agreed upon by the representatives of the Allies and Hungary at the Armistice of Belgrade.